tokenika/eosfactory/docs/sphinx/source/roadmap/LongTermEOSFactoryRoadmap.md

 **GUI support**

-We plan to provide a graphical interface to the existing Python CLI functionality by creating a *Visual Studio Code* extension for EOSFactory.
+We plan to provide a graphical interface for the existing Python CLI functionality by creating a *Visual Studio Code* extension for EOSFactory.

 **Direct connection to EOSIO**